-This innovative exercise equipment offers a universal fit/size with customized weight distribution that won't put weight directly onto the ankle.
+This innovative physical therapy equipment offers a universal fit/size with customized weight distribution that won't put weight directly onto the ankle.
 There are a variety of choices with these adjustable ankle weights.
 Choose from 5, 10, and 20 pounds in a pair or individual ankle weight options.
-The most popular is the All Pro Ankle Weights 20-lb, (All Pro M20M) to maximize the weight capability as strength increases.
+The most popular is the All Pro Ankle Weights 20-lb (All Pro M20M) to maximize the weight capability as strength increases.

-When starting an exercise regimen, it's important to consult with your doctor or a healthcare professional.
+When starting an exercise regimen, it's important to consult with a doctor or healthcare professional.
 Make sure to check out the DJ Orthopedics Ankle Brace when needing more ankle support while building up strength.

 The Benefits of Wearing Ankle Weights

 - Dumbells put limitations on the user while performing lower body exercise.
-Ankle weights allow for free movement for user to rotate and move in any direction desired to perform plantar and dorsiflexion, and ankle inversion and eversion.
+Ankle weights allow for free movement for users to rotate and move in any direction desired to perform plantar and dorsiflexion and ankle inversion and eversion.

-- The weight placement at the ankles loads the quadriceps, calves, and glutes to directly target and isolate this muscle group to increase strength, muscle tone.
+- The weight placement at the ankles loads the quadriceps, calves, and glutes to directly target and isolate this muscle group to increase strength and muscle tone.